kaltura/DeveloperPortalDocs/documentation/Web-Video-Player/web-video-player-intro.md

 title: Introduction to Kaltura's Web Video Player
 weight: 401
 ---
-Kaltura's Web Video Player leads the industry in flexibility, ease of customization, plug-in offerings and loading speed (most players display in 1 second or less).
+Kaltura's Web Video Player leads the industry in flexibility, ease of customization, plug-in offerings and loading speed.
 All features are supported for both HTML5 and Flash with the same configuration, which makes feature integration across platforms simple and easy.

 {% onebox http://cdnapi.kaltura.com/p/243342/sp/24334200/embedIframeJs/uiconf_id/20540612/partner_id/243342?iframeembed=true&playerId=kaltura_player&entry_id=1_sf5ovm7u&flashvars[streamerType]=auto %}

-<iframe src="http://cdnapi.kaltura.com/p/243342/sp/24334200/embedIframeJs/uiconf_id/20540612/partner_id/243342?iframeembed=true&playerId=kaltura_player&entry_id=1_sf5ovm7u&flashvars[streamerType]=auto" width="560" height="395" allowfullscreen webkitallowfullscreen mozAllowFullScreen frameborder="0"></iframe>

 Note that the easiest way to use Kaltura's Web Video Player is to build a player using [Kaltura's Universal Studio](https://knowledge.kaltura.com/node/1148), which provides a user-friendly UI for building and customizing the player.

-## About the Web Video Player SDK

-The Kaltura Web Video Player SDK enables users to lead video delivery with HTML5 and provide the fastest viewing experience on any device, while maintaining all the same features and a consistent CSS/HTML player design.
-Kaltura Players v2 enable delivery of HTML5 with Chromeless components for Flash, iOS and Android.

 ## Key Advantages of the Kaltura Web Video Player